 Quasi-Experimental Design

-A quasi-experimental design shares the logic of a true experiment — treatment group, comparison group, pre/post measurement — but lacks random assignment.
+A quasi-experimental design shares the logic of a true experiment, with a treatment group, comparison group, and pre/post measurement, but lacks random assignment.
 Participants are allocated to conditions based on pre-existing groupings, typically intact classes.
 This is the most common design in classroom SLA research because random assignment of individual students is rarely feasible in school settings.

 Why Quasi-Experiments Dominate Classroom Research